 Pressure ulcers are still a major problem in healthcare, causing patient suffering, increased expenditure and a higher workload for healthcare staff.
 Annually, over €15 billion is spent on pressure ulcers in the EU.
 This means that prevention is key to improving healthcare.

-The best prevention method is regularly changing the position of the patient.
-However, this method has a big problem: there is no information about the position and movements of the patient over time.
+The best prevention method is regularly changing the posture of the patient.
+However, this method has a big problem: there is no information about the posture and movements of the patient over time.
 This can result in overtreatment and undertreatment.
 When repositioning is not done often enough, the chances are high that a pressure ulcer will develop.
 When repositioning is done too often, this takes up valuable time of the nurse and causes inconvenience to the patient.